Skid Row (American band): United World Rebellion (2009–2016)

-The Gang's All Here (2016–present)
+The Gang's All Here and upcoming seventh studio album (2016–present)

 Harnell left Skid Row in December 2015, and former DragonForce vocalist ZP Theart was filling in as the lead singer for concerts in 2016.
 In January 2017, ZP Theart was named as an official member of the band.
 In March 2018, it was revealed the band's next release for the United World Rebellion trilogy would now be a full-length album and would be released sometime in 2019, however this did not eventuate.

 In January 2019, a deluxe edition of Skid Row's self-titled debut album was released digitally, which included the original album remastered for the first time (with "Forever" added as a bonus track), as well as a recording of the band's April 28, 1989, performance at The Marquee in Westminster, California.
 The band members have stated that they had no input into the reissue.

 In the summer of 2019, former Skid Row singer Sebastian Bach revealed plans to perform the band's self-titled debut album in its entirety on tour as a celebration of its 30th anniversary, and issued an open invitation for the band to play on stage with him for the first time since their split, hoping it would result in a proper Skid Row reunion with Bach.
 Guitarist Dave "Snake" Sabo declined the offer, while former drummer Rob Affuso subsequently confirmed that he would be joining Bach on stage during the tour.

 On June 26, 2021, former vocalist Johnny Solinger died one month after revealing that he was suffering from liver failure.